 Who is the Volva?

 Odin, curious as to the fate of his vast creations, summoned forth a seeress known to the ancient Norse as a völva.
 Although vast in wisdom himself, the Allfather is not gifted to see into the future.
-Therefore his need for the wise woman of the ancient times before the invasion of Christian magic to see through the mists of time.
+Therefore his need for the wise woman of the ancient times to see through the mists of time.
 His desire is to catch a glimpse of what will happen to Asgard, his beloved Frigg, to all his Aesir tribe and to the many beings he and his brothers created at the beginning of all things.
 That prophecy is called the Völuspá.

 This völva described to him the end of all things at the time of Ragnarök, ‘the doom of the gods’ causing Odin to try and thwart the fate she had predicted.
 Yet all his efforts only lead him closer to the final outcomes seen in her dark visions.